gerpy/rpm-install/README.md

 | SNES | Snes9x - Current |
 | Vectrex | Vecx |

+For Vectrex, overlays are almost mandatory and I'll try to use a pack on [archive.org](https://archive.org/details/moonland_202212) that seems to have good quality ones.

 ## Scaling in RetroArch

 > These settings are highly device-dependent.